Safety is in our DNA – we were set up in 1979 by the International Maritime Organization (IMO) to provide reliable satellite safety communications.

 When disaster strikes – a catastrophic storm, a collision, a medical emergency – mariners know that they can rely on our safety services to get help fast.

-Under the GMDSS, all cargo ships of 300 gross registered tonnage and upwards, and all passenger ships engaged on international voyages, must be equipped with satellite and radio equipment that conforms to international standards, as set out in the GMDSS.
+Under the Safety of Life at Sea (SOLAS) convention, cargo ships of 300GRT and upwards and all passenger ships on international voyages must be equipped with satellite and radio equipment that conforms to international standards.

 DAYS HRS MIN SEC